martinpilch/tmdb/README.md

+## To compile
+Simply run `carthage update --platform ios` in root of the project and you're ready to compile the app

 ## The idea
 Implement example iOS app to demonstrate how to write simple yet robust code that is testable and maintainable.
 I decided to implement something related to movies thus I chose The Movie DB API.
 THe features are: